wasny0ps/CyberSecurity-Notes/Network Security/Layer 2 Security/README.md

 ```

 # VLAN Security
-When devices are separated into multiple VLANs—often by department—it’s easier to prevent a compromised computer from infecting the entire network.
+When devices are separated into multiple VLANs, it’s easier to prevent a compromised computer from infecting the entire network.
 Nevertheless, VLANs do come with some unique security risks that MSPs must keep in mind.
 The most important risk to consider is VLAN hopping.

 ## VLAN Hopping